 PowerVision PowerEgg X Wizard review: flight performance

 The PowerEgg X is as stable in flight as the majority of DJI drones we’ve tested and it will stay in the air for up to 30 minutes, which is excellent.
 Its top speed is a very nippy 40mph and its image transmission range a commendable 3.7 miles.
 It can also safely fly in wind speeds up to 22mph which is truly excellent.

 For extra peace of mind, the PowerEgg X is also equipped with front- and downward-facing obstacle avoidance.
 It uses the front sensor to measure distance from a subject up to 19 metres away and will pull on the brakes once it gets close.
 The downward sensor in conjunction with the drone’s GPS processor is used for precise landing.

 PowerVision PowerEgg X Wizard review: who can fly it?

 As of 31 December 2020, all pilots of camera drones will need to purchase an Operator ID from the CAA and sit a short multiple-choice online examination.
 However, for even better flying opportunities, we would suggest going for an A2 Certificate of Competence, which allows the PowerEgg X pilot to fly in areas used for recreational, industrial, residential or commercial purposes.

 PowerVision PowerEgg X Wizard review: verdict

 Right now there isn’t a more versatile drone in the sky – or the ground.
-Although the PowerVision PowerEgg X Wizard’s camera isn’t quite as good as the DJI Mavic 2 Pro or Mavic 2 Zoom, the mere fact that it can fly in rain or snow and float on water is reason enough to give this drone some serious consideration.
-It’s a lovely looker, too.
+Although the PowerVision PowerEgg X Wizard's camera isn’t quite as good as the best DJIs around, the mere fact that it can fly in rain or snow and float on water is reason enough to give this drone some serious consideration.
+It's a lovely looker, too.